Imran Cavas Portfolio

 Project two: Tech News Articles.

-Topic one: rise of artificial intelligence.
+Topic one: Rise of Artificial Intelligence.

 In recent years. artificial intelligence has quickly become incredibly prevalent and important in everyday life.
 Artificial intelligence is simply a computer which is capable of performing tasks that would typically require human intelligence, such as writing.
 AI has great utility, being used as a virtual assistant, or useful tool to complete mundane tasks.
 However, the rise and development of AI raises societal questions regarding autonomy of machines, as well as job loss.